mgrider/GenericGameModel/README.md

 # CHANGELOG

 Unfortunately, the first few versions of this library pretty regularly broke the previous API.
 Additionally, they weren't using the propper semantic versioning.

+## 4.0.3

+Added support for Apple TV to the podspec.

 ## 4.0.0